Scaless/HaloTAS/README.md

     - Updated to [01.00.10.0621](http://halo.bungie.net/images/games/halopc/patch/110/halopc-patch-1.0.10.exe)
 - Graphics card/driver capable of OpenGL 3.2 or higher

-## **Some paths are hardcoded in the source, I haven't setup a changeable config so you'll have to edit them manually.**

 #### Made possible with the following projects:

 - [GLFW - A multi-platform library for OpenGL, OpenGL ES, Vulkan, window and input ][glfw]